F2

 • If the oven continues heating with the control off, the relay is likely stuck closed.

-• Verify operation: After repairs, run a 350°F bake and monitor temperature with an oven thermometer to confirm proper cycling.
+• Verify operation: After repairs, run a 350°F bake and monitor the temperature with an oven thermometer to confirm proper cycling.

 Advertisements